hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 optim(res_optim)
 ```

-There are several options which are available for a user.
+There are several optimization related arguments, which are available for a user.
-To know more read about [`fit`](@ref) in API documentation.
+To learn more read about [`fit`](@ref) method in API documentation.

 - `fit_alg` : fitting algorithm.
 Default is `:LN_NELDERMEAD`
 - `ftol_abs` : absolute tolerance on function value.
 Default is `0.0`